Navigation

 This walkthrough shows you how to apply different filter values to a measure and compare the results together.

-A contextual measure lets you enter your own values to augment existing data in your metric set within Dundas BI.
+A contextual measure lets you enter your own values to augment existing data in your metric set.

 This article shows you how to add a count measure to display the number of records or values behind each row or column.